 When you advocate for your needs, you not only help yourself, you spread celiac awareness for all of us.
 It also helps if the people eating with you understand and support you.

 What if there is no online menu or you can't call?

-On the rare occasion I visit a restaurant without information online (usually while traveling), I ask to see the menu before sitting down and ask questions to the host or manager.
+On the rare occasion I visit a restaurant without information online (usually while traveling), I ask to see the menu before sitting down.
+Then I ask questions to the host or manager.

-Without prior confirmation that a restaurant is celiac-safe, I never order complicated dishes with sauces, broths, or other flavorings where undetected gluten may slip in.
-I would consider these dishes only if they seem very knowledgeable about gluten-free, cross-contact, and celiac disease specifically.
+Without knowing for sure that a restaurant is celiac friendly, I never order complicated dishes with sauces, broths, or other flavorings.
+I only consider these dishes if they know about gluten-free, cross-contact, and celiac disease.

-- Salads with no dressing or oil and vinegar
+- Salads without dressing (bring your own from home) or oil and vinegar

 - Plain fish

 - Steamed or roasted vegetables without sauce